Commodity Trading: 10 Golden Rules You Should Follow

 6. The Universal Commodity Exchange (UCX)

-Commodity trading happens through Futures Contracts; Exchange Traded Funds (ETF), and Exchange Traded Notes (ETN).
+Commodity trading happens through Futures Contracts, Exchange Traded Funds (ETF), and Exchange Traded Notes (ETN).
 If you want to start trading in commodities, then there are some rules you need to follow.
-These are the 10 golden rules for commodity trading in India.
+These are the ten golden rules for commodity trading in India.

 1. Trade with Patience

-This is one quality that you should definitely cultivate in yourself if you are thinking of trading in commodities.
-If you feel your trades are moving in the right direction, patiently think of the next step.
+This is one quality you should cultivate in yourself if you think of trading in commodities.
+If you feel your trades are moving in the right direction, think of the next step patiently.
 Devise a plan on improvising the stop-loss level.

 2. Invest at the Right Time

 The right time is what matters when you invest in commodities.
 The commodity market does not reach a Bull or Bear level.
-It fluctuates, and you have to figure out what is the right time to make the trade.
+It fluctuates, and you must figure out the right time to make the trade.

 3. Avoid Being Over-Optimistic

-When the deal reached the suggested stop-loss level, try and exit the deal.
-If you are over-optimistic and later on the deal does not go in your favor, then you may incur losses.
+When the deal reaches the suggested stop-loss level, exit the contract.
+You may incur losses later if you are over-optimistic and the sale does not go in your favor.

 4. Keep Yourself Updated